gokulraviteja/SOLID/Readme.md

 * Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

-* Derived types must be completely substitutable with the base types
+* Base types must be completely substitutable with the derived types

 * Basically, derived classes should never do less than their base class.